kpien/msafer/README.md

 ## Usage

-`map_safe()` helps to distinguish where the error occurs when we are running the function `map()`, thus it takes in all the arguments that `map()` takes in, split the vector recursively until it find the error line, and returns false right where the error occurs.
+`map_safe()` helps to distinguish where the error occurs when we are running the function `map()`, thus it takes in all the arguments that `map()` takes in, split the vector recursively until it find the error line, and returns `FALSE` right where the error occurs.

 ## Example